treeform/fidget2/README.md

 * `onRightClick` - Mouse right click.
 * `onMouseMove` - When mouse moves over the element.

+## What if I don't want to use Figma?

+This does go against the Fidget philosophy, but I get it.
+You are a propgrammer, you don't want to learn another tool.
+You just want to write code and that's it.
+Well you can construct your own nodes and attach handlers to them.
+See the pure code examples folder [here](https://github.com/treeform/fidget2/tree/master/examples/purecode).

 ## Node key properties and fields

 `thisNode` is a `Node` that mirrors Figma’s model with extra runtime fields for interactivity, layout, and caching.